PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 As Dimsbury sat with his feet by the fire, it took him a good hour to give a name to what he was feeling.
 Contentment didn't quite do it.
 Comfort was part of it, but there was something else.
 A warmish feeling in the stomach that he was quite unaccustomed to.
 There was something about a good meal after a good day's work.
 His plans all in order, everything tilting and tending the way it should.
 Sated, yes, that was the word he was looking for.
 He was sated.

-For a moment he considered ordering another whole dinner.
+For a moment, he considered ordering another whole dinner.
 But there was no time.
 He had completed his errand and should really leave the city before the carnage started.
 But perhaps he should take a leg of mutton to go.
 Or -- did they have such a thing -- some mutton sandwiches?

 It was so hard to get good food at the bottom of a dungeon.
 Yes, he had servants, but they were creations.
 Not flesh and blood.
-They viewed roasting as an information-gathering technique, or at best a method of discipline, not as essential part of cuisine.
+They viewed roasting as an information-gathering technique, or at best a method of discipline, not as an essential part of cuisine.
 And spices?
 Well, the creatures that needed to eat ate raw flesh.
-It was a practice guaranteed to keep a palate in an unrefined state.
+It was a practice guaranteed to keep the palate in an unrefined state.

 None of this even touched on the horrid nature of his decor and living conditions.
 Of course, the Wizard could have taken some pains on his own behalf, but there was his work to think of.
 All else paled in comparison to that.
 But here, even in this relatively homely inn, the Wizard felt a longing for the comfort he had almost forgotten he could have.
 A woman's touch, yes, that was the phrase.